-Last month marked one year since the fatal bombing that took place during Ariana Grande's concert in Manchester.
+Last month marked one year since the fatal attack that took place during Ariana Grande's concert in Manchester.
 The terrorist attack in the U.K. left 20 dead and an estimated 100 people wounded.
 After the incident, Ariana abruptly ended her Dangerous Woman Tour and began prepping to return to Manchester only 12 days later for a benefit concert dedicated to raising money for the families of the bombing victims.

 In the face of tremendous terror, Ariana was able to put on a brave face and serve as a beacon of light to her scared and vulnerable fan base.
-At the time of the bombing, Ariane was only 23 and in retrospect, this was a tremendous amount of pressure resting on her young shoulders.
+At the time of the bombing, Ariana was only 23 and in retrospect, this was a tremendous amount of pressure resting on her young shoulders.

-Like many of us, Ariana was faced with the task of being "the strong friend," or the one who really can't take time to process their own emotions because they understand the need to be strong for others.
+Like many of us, Ariana was faced with the task of being "the strong friend", or the one who really can't take time to process their own emotions because they understand the need to be strong for others.
 Little do we know, those emotions have a way of catching up to us whether we want them to or not.

 The now 24-year-old songstress recently opened up in Vogue UK's July issue about the long-term effect that the traumatic experience had on her mental health.